Key Takeaways

 Choosing the Right Cage

 Give your hamster the biggest enclosure you can comfortably fit and afford.
-A roomy home offers more room for running, climbing, and mental stimulation.
-Two popular options are:
+Trust me on this—a roomy home makes a huge difference when it comes to running, climbing, and mental stimulation.
+Two popular options work really well:

-- Wire cage with a solid plastic base—just make sure the bar spacing is no wider than ¼ inch, because these little escape artists can squeeze through surprisingly small gaps.
+• Wire cage with a solid plastic base—just make sure the bar spacing is no wider than ¼ inch.
+These little escape artists can squeeze through the most surprisingly small gaps.

-Whichever you pick, ensure there’s plenty of airflow and that the cage is escape‑proof.
+Whichever you pick, make sure there's plenty of airflow and that the cage is completely escape-proof.

 Inside the Habitat

-- Chew toys: Hamster teeth grow continuously.
+• Chew toys: Hamster teeth never stop growing.
 Offer untreated wood sticks, hay cubes, or commercial chew blocks to keep their pearly whites worn down.

-- Exercise wheel: A solid‑surface wheel (not wire) at least 6 inches in diameter prevents foot injuries and lets them run to their heart’s content.
+• Exercise wheel: A solid-surface wheel (definitely not wire) at least 6 inches in diameter prevents painful foot injuries and lets them run to their heart's content.

 Substrate & Bedding

 Line the cage floor with 1–2 inches of bedding.
-Aspen shavings or unscented natural cellulose fibers work well.
-Avoid cedar or pine shavings, as the aromatic oils can irritate a hamster’s delicate respiratory system.
+Aspen shavings or unscented natural cellulose fibers work beautifully.
+Whatever you do, avoid cedar or pine shavings—the aromatic oils can seriously irritate a hamster's delicate respiratory system.

-- Daily spot‑clean: Remove any wet or soiled patches to keep the environment fresh.
+• Daily spot-clean: Scoop out any wet or soiled patches to keep things fresh.

-For more ideas on cage setup, check out this guide on Choosing a Dwarf Hamster Cage.
+Want more inspiration for your cage setup?
+Check out this guide on Choosing a Dwarf Hamster Cage.

 Feeding Your Hamster